fractastical/ar/README.md

 I chose a different option for _Nu_, however... here's how it works.
 When the _Nu_ compiler sees a symbol, it will generate different code depending on whether the variable is global or local.
 In addition, _Nu_ knows whether the symbol is in functional position or not.
 Thus, with the Arc code `(foo bar qux)`, _Nu_ can output different code for `foo` and `bar qux`.
 So the rule is: a global variable that is *not in* functional position is looked up at runtime.

 Thus, the above example would compile into `(foo (ac-lookup-global-arg bar) (ac-lookup-global-arg qux))`.
 What does `ac-lookup-global-arg` do?
-Why, it checks if its argument is a Racket parameter, and if so, it calls it.
+Why, it checks if its argument is a parameter, and if so, it calls it.
 Because it only does this for function *arguments* and not for the first element in the list, that means you can either use `stdout` or `(stdout)` and they'll both evaluate to the exact same value.

 Thus, _Nu_ has implicit variables, while maintaining backwards compatibility with _Arc 3.1_.